 The baby will be examined, and any weight loss or failure to maintain growth since birth will be noted.
 During the exam, the doctor will check for a lump in the abdomen — which is usually firm and movable and feels like an olive.
 Doctors sometimes feel this lump and if they do, it's a strong indication that a baby has pyloric stenosis.

 If the baby's feeding history and physical examination suggest pyloric stenosis, an ultrasound of the baby's abdomen will usually be performed.
 The enlarged, thickened pylorus can be seen on ultrasound images.
+The doctor may ask that you not feed your baby for several hours before an ultrasound to look for pyloric stenosis.

 Infants suspected of having pyloric stenosis usually undergo blood tests because the continuous vomiting of stomach acid, as well as the resulting dehydration from fluid losses, can cause salt and other imbalances in the blood that need to be corrected.